hrsh7th/nvim-cmp/README.md

 #### `cmp.event:on(name: string, callback: string)`

-Subscribe the following events.
+Subscribes to the following events.

 - `confirm_done`

 #### `cmp.get_config()`

-Return the current configuration.
+Returns the current configuration.

 #### `cmp.visible()`

-Return the completion menu is visible or not.
+Returns the completion menu is visible or not.

-NOTE: This method returns true if the native popup menu is visible.
-For convenience to define mappings.
+NOTE: This method returns true if the native popup menu is visible, for the convenience of defining mappings.

 #### `cmp.get_selected_entry()`

-Return the selected entry.
+Returns the selected entry.

 #### `cmp.get_active_entry()`

-Return the active entry.
+Returns the active entry.

 NOTE: The `preselected` entry does not returned from this method.

 #### `cmp.confirm({ select = boolean, behavior = cmp.ConfirmBehavior.{Insert,Replace} }, callback)`

-Confirm current selected item if possible.
+Confirms the current selected item, if possible.
+If `select` is true and no item has been selected, selects the first item.

 #### `cmp.complete()`

-Invoke manual completion.
+Invokes manual completion.

 #### `cmp.close()`

-Close current completion menu.
+Closes the current completion menu.

 #### `cmp.abort()`

-Close current completion menu and restore current line (similar to native `<C-e>` behavior).
+Closes the current completion menu and restore the current line (similar to native `<C-e>` behavior).

 #### `cmp.select_next_item({ cmp.SelectBehavior.{Insert,Select} })`

-Select next completion item if possible.
+Selects the next completion item if possible.

 #### `cmp.select_prev_item({ cmp.SelectBehavior.{Insert,Select} })`

-Select previous completion item if possible.
+Selects the previous completion item if possible.

 #### `cmp.scroll_docs(delta)`

-Scroll documentation window if possible.
+Scrolls the documentation window by `delta` lines, if possible.

 FAQ